-The Association's financial condition may be impacted by factors affecting CoBank.
 The CoBank Annual Report is available free of charge on CoBank's website, www.cobank.com; or may be obtained at no charge by contacting the Association at 4635 W. Spruce, P.O.
 Box 13069, Fresno, California 93794-3069 or by calling (559) 277-7000.
 Upon request, Association members will be provided with a copy of the CoBank Annual Report.
 The CoBank Annual Report discusses the material aspects of the Bank's and District's financial condition, changes in financial condition, and results of operations.

-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The accounting and reporting policies of the Association conform to accounting principles generally accepted in the United States of America (GAAP) and prevailing practices within the banking industry.
-The preparation of financial statements in conformity with GAAP requires Association Management (Management) to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
+The preparation of financial statements in conformity with GAAP requires Association Management (Management) to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent liabilities at the date of the financial statements.
 Actual results may differ from these estimates.
 Significant estimates are discussed in these footnotes as applicable.
-Certain amounts in prior years' consolidated financial statements have reclassified to conform to the current year's financial presentation.